-Cilantro might make foods taste better, but is it something that you should give your dog?
-Most of the time spices get a no go when it comes to being OK for your dog.
-Picture it: your dog comes up to some naturally growing cilantro in the wild, are they going to eat it?
-Not likely.
-So it’s best not to press the issue at home.
+Cilantro might make foods taste better, but is it something that you should give to a dog?
+Most of the time spices get a no go when it comes to your pet dog.

-The other thing that you’ll have to consider is that cilantro can be found on many foods today, and this should stop you from getting them things like grilled chicken, spaghetti and meatballs, and anything else that has cilantro on them.
-It’s not as if it’s going to harm your dog, but it’s not doing anything for their help, and they’re not going to savor it, so there’s really no point.
+Considering that cilantro can be found within many food recipes today, should this fact stop you from getting them things like grilled chicken, spaghetti and meatballs, and anything else containing cilantro?
+Even if it doesn’t harm your dog, it’s not something they’re going to savor.
+The question becomes, why give them Cilantro?

 Can I Give My Dog Cilantro?
 Answer: Not Necessary

-If you think it will calm their stomach the way it is thought to in humans, that’s a different story.
-There’s nothing showing that this would be a calming thing for your dog’s digestion, and if you end up giving them too much you might actually cause digestive troubles.
+But if you think it will calm their stomach the way it is thought to in humans, that’s probably a different story.
+There’s nothing showing that this would be a calming remedy for your dog’s digestion.
+On the contrary, if you end up giving them too much you may actually cause them mild digestive troubles.

 Keeping Things Easy

-The easiest way to feed your dog is to refrain from giving them table food and people food, and take all the money that you save and put it towards a good quality dog food.
-This makes it so you don’t have to worry about what you give them, as all of their nourishment and sustenance will come from the dog food.
+The easiest way to feed your dog is to refrain from giving them table scraps and people food altogether.
+Take all the money that you save and put it towards a good quality dog food.
+This way you don’t have to worry about what you give them, as all of their nourishment and sustenance will come from the dog food.
 Save the cilantro for you and your upright family members!

-That’s why you can safely disregard the advice from well-meaning dog owners that say it’s OK to give their dogs cilantro, because they just have a different value system in place as far as how they view their dog.
+That’s why you can disregard the advice from well-meaning dog owners that say it’s okay to give their dogs cilantro.

-But you really going to them to watch with you give them, and keep things as simple and nutritious as possible.
-Your dog can either be looked at as a guinea pig and garbage disposal all-in-one, or you can consider them a creature of the Earth, not so different from yourself, and something that deserves nothing but the best.
+Just watch what you give them and keep things as simple and nutritious as possible.
+Your dog can either be looked at as a guinea pig or you can consider them a creature of the Earth, not so different from yourself, and a being that deserves nothing but the best.

-You have the opportunity to make sure that they live a long and healthy life with the proper diet, and you shouldn’t just feed them things because some owner, or even some vet, says it’s okay.
+You have the opportunity to make sure that your dog lives a long and healthy life with the proper diet.
+You shouldn’t just feed them things because some other owner says it’s okay.
 While the intention is good, we are neutral on this lime-like herb as it is just not necessary.